minprog/cs50x-1718-1819/overviews/Module 4/overview.md

 # Module 4: Forensics

-In this module, you'll learn about, ahem, musical notation, and about algorithms that you might implement in C. Searching and sorting algorithms will be part of many programs that you write!
+In this module, you'll learn about all sorts of techniques to do with forensic research.
+See if you can recover those photos from that pesky old memory card!

 ## Help